Let Them Eat Bingo: Background and production

 After the dissolution of pop band the Housemartins in 1988, their bassist Norman Cook reverted to his original career as a disc jockey and soon became one of the most successful remixers in England, a feat which inspired Cook to form Beats International.
 The project was not intended to be a band but rather, according to Cook, a "collective" of singers, musicians, rappers, dancers and a graffiti artist.
 As a studio team, the core of Beats International included Cook on bass and other instruments, vocalists Lester Noel and Lindy Layton, keyboardist Andy Boucher and rappers MC Wildski and DJ Baptiste (The Crazy MC), although the group extended to other occasional members including Billy Bragg, Captain Sensible and the Definition of Sound.
 The group's touring personnel included 22 members, including a 14-piece band.
 Cook met Lester Noel when the latter's indie band North of Cornwallis supported the Housemartins live, although Noel's interest in black music, a taste he shared with Cook, only emerged after both bands split up.

 Beats International's debut single "For Spacious Lies" was more pop-styled than the project's subsequent singles, and received critical acclaim.
 It included the vocals of Noel, and was followed by the production of Let Them Eat Bingo, on which it appears.
 Let Them Eat Bingo was produced by Cook at Esselle Studios and engineered by Simon Thornton.
 Cook used a sampler and turntable in the production.
-In addition to the Beats International core line-up, other members who appear include Bragg, Sensible, DJ Streets Ahead, Luke Cresswell, Oisin Little, Robin Watt, Sam Illunga, Jo Jo Kavund, Gilebrt Sangana, John Bourne and Double Trouble, the latter of whom had appeared in the film Wild Style.
+In addition to the Beats International core line-up, other members who appear include Bragg, Sensible, DJ Streets Ahead, Luke Cresswell, Oisin Little, Robin Watt, Sam Illunga, Jo Jo Kavund, Gilbert Sangana, John Bourne and Double Trouble, the latter of whom had appeared in the film Wild Style.
 The Goodyers provided a painting for the album's liner notes.
-In an interview prior to the release of Let them Eat Bingo, Cook described the album as "a little bit of everything which has inspired me over the last 10 years or so."
+In an interview prior to the release of Let Them Eat Bingo, Cook described the album as "a little bit of everything which has inspired me over the last 10 years or so."